Help us improve your experience.

 You can use the Modify Virtual Chassis option on the switch details page to manage your Virtual Chassis.
 The operations you can perform include renumbering and replacing the Virtual Chassis members and adding new members to a Virtual Chassis.

-The Modify Virtual Chassis workflow leverages the pre-provisioned way of Junos configuration.
-This option is visible for switches that have the configuration management option enabled in Mist.
+Note: The Modify Virtual Chassis option is available for switches that have the configuration management enabled in Mist.

 The preprovisioned configuration specifies the chassis serial number, member ID, and role for both member switches in the Virtual Chassis.
 When a new member router joins the Virtual Chassis, Junos compares its serial number against the values specified in the preprovisioned configuration.
 Preprovisioning prevents any accidental role assignment to a Routing Engine, or any accidental addition of a new member to the Virtual Chassis.
 Role assignments, member ID assignments, and additions or deletions of members in Virtual Chassis are under the control of a preprovisioned configuration.